 - 5 states allow individuals insured as dependents to request confidential communications from their insurance provider via a written request.

-- 2 states have confidentiality protections specific to EOBs.
-Insurance providers in these two states are not required to send an EOB to the policyholder if there is no balance due.
-These same two states allow insurers to mail an EOB directly to the patient instead of the policy holder.
+- 3 states have confidentiality protections specific to EOBs.
+These states allow insurers to mail an EOB directly to the patient instead of the policy holder.
+Insurance providers in New York and Wisconsin are not required to send an EOB to the policyholder if there is no balance due.

 - 6 states explicitly protect the confidentiality of minors insured as dependents.